The 27th Maine Volunteers

 Welcome to the 27th Maine website!

 The 27th Maine is not known for any feats in battle, as it participated in no full-scale action with the enemy, but is instead known for the controversial issuing of the Medal of Honor to all those still serving in the regiment at their time of mustering out.
-This photo (right) is of one such medal.
+This photo (below) is of one such medal.
 See the history section for more about this story.

 Picture